BSPREng/.github/README.md

-# .github
+# BSPR Engineering

-Description of BSPR Engineering organization
+An organization that contains all projects and code maintained and developed by the BSPR Engineering team.